How Much is End-User Downtime Really Costing You?

 Cost of Downtime (per hour) = end-user hourly compensation x utilization percentage (percentage of job functions that can still be accomplished without the affected application(s)).

-That loss of individual productivity may be just the tip of the iceberg from an internal cost standpoint.
-For example, if the impacted end-user is temporarily deterred from revenue-generating activities whether it be processing medical enrollments, ordering parts for manufacturing, or performing any customer-facing duties, those costs are further compounded.
+And, this loss of individual productivity may be just the tip of the iceberg from an internal cost standpoint.
+For example, if the impacted end user is temporarily deterred from revenue-generating activities— whether it be processing medical enrollments, ordering parts for manufacturing, or performing any customer-facing duties— those costs are further compounded.

-It could also be the result of an insufficient support model, namely using IT staff for double-duty remote and on-site support tasks.
+• Downtime could also be the result of an insufficient support model— namely, using IT staff for double-duty remote and on-site support tasks and help desk functions.
 In such instances, end-user downtime rises dramatically when service desk agents are dispatched for projects away from their desks and are unavailable for inbound phone contacts.

-While it is assumed that IT Managers and CIOs have an idea that abandon rates may be inordinately high should agents be deployed for desktop Installs, Moves, Adds, or Changes (IMACs), they perceive them as a short-term hiccup in the monthly target metrics.
-So even if they conduct internal operational reviews, they tend to focus on big-picture items such as upcoming rollouts and upgrades than add up all the minutes their end-users sit on hold.
+• While it is assumed that IT managers and CIOs are at least aware that abandon rates may be inordinately high should agents be deployed for desktop Installs, Moves, Adds, or Changes (IMACs), they perceive them as a short-term hiccup in the monthly target metrics.
+Rather than accounting for all the precious minutes end users remain on hold with IT, they tend to focus on big picture items.

-While such organizations recognize frequent end-user downtime is a problem with albeit elusive financial consequences, finding a solution may not high on the list of priorities or the corporate wish list of IT expenditures for the coming year.
+While many leaders recognize frequent end-user downtime is a problem with direct financial implications, finding a solution may not be high on the list of corporate expenditures for the coming year.
 When the conversation does become actionable, it often manifests into some function of adding more full-time staff either internally or through a third-party firm.

 Is End-User Downtime Draining Your Organization?
 Contact our experts today.